ethel-dev/pi5-smart-home/README.md

 # Raspberry Pi 5 Smart Home

 In the past few months, I have been tinkering around with creating a smart home.
-I had a few goals with this project, which started simply to have the ability to remotely control the lighting in my apartment, but sprawled into all kinds of concerns including locally hosted remote video.
+I had a few goals with this project, which started simply to have the ability to remotely control the lighting in my apartment, but sprawled into all kinds of concerns including locally hosted security camera recording and detections.

-This has been a very interesting homelab project that added a lot of tech joy to my life.
+This has been a very interesting homelab project that has added a lot of tech joy to my life.
 I'm not trying to sell people on my solution, but I'd like to provide my own experiences and compile some of the solid resources I used throughout this process, in hopes that it helps others in approaching their own solutions.
 Also, I just really wanted to yap about this topic to my heart's content.
 "Into the void!"

+Ultimately, the goal of this project is to provide a complete resource that would allow one to follow along and set up some awesome locally-managed smart home solutions with some basic technical knowledge, walking you through the steps I went through, guides I used, and ways I dealt with pain points throughout the process.

 The solution that I ended up on uses a **Raspberry Pi 5** as a smart home hub, running **Raspberry Pi OS** (Raspbian), with **Home Assistant**, **Scrypted**, **Homebridge** and other utilities through **Docker** and directly through system packages.
 I use **OpenVPN** and **SSH** to provide ***secure remote access***, as well as **HomeKit/iCloud** *(via a HomePod Mini)* and the **cloud proxy offerings** from Scrypted and Home Assistant.